fraenki/puppet-opnsense/README.md

 * pfsense_user: a provider to manage pfSense users
 * pfsense_group: a provider to manage pfSense groups
+* package: a provider to manage native pfSense packages
 * pfsense_version: facts to gather pfSense version information

-Of course, it would be desirable to have providers for packages and cronjobs too.
+Of course, it would be desirable to have a provider for cronjobs too.
 Contributions are welcome! :-)

 ##Usage